Swedish Migration Agency

 The Swedish Migration Agency is under the Ministry of Justice and operates nationwide from about 40 offices.
 It is headquartered in Norrköping in Östergötland and is led by a Director General, currently Anders Danielsson.
 In 2014, the agency received 81,301 applications for asylum, of which 31,220 were granted.

-In 2017 according to calculations done by weekly magazine Fokus, the agency's budget for unaccompanied minors alone at 27 billion krona represented 37% of the UNHCR:s budget for managing refugees over the entire planet.
+In 2017 according to calculations done by weekly magazine Fokus, the agency's budget for unaccompanied minors alone at 27 billion krona represented 37% of the UNHCR's budget for managing refugees over the entire planet.

+History

+On 1 July 1969, a new government agency was established: the National Swedish Immigration and Naturalization Board (Statens invandrarverk, commonly known as Invandrarverket), which at the time was responsible for both integration and immigration matters.
+On 10 September 1999, the agency introduced a new name to its employees: Swedish Migration Board (Migrationsverket), with the subtitle Sweden’s central authority for alien affairs (Sveriges centrala utlänningsmyndighet).
+The agency officially adopted the new name the following year.
+As part of a reorganization in March 2015, its English name was changed to Swedish Migration Agency.

 Criticism

 The Swedish Migration Agency has come under criticism for its opaque handling of expatriate work permit applications and inordinate delays coupled with over-zealous, often controversial, readings of Swedish regulations related to insurance requisites for work permit extensions.
 The Agency continues to process applications with delays extending up to 10 months in some cases.